Petras555/iGamingApp/README.md

  > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

-### Branches

- I use an agile continuous integration methodology, so the version is frequently updated and development is really fast.

-1. **`stage`** is the development branch.

-2. **`master`** is the production branch.

-3. No other permanent branches should be created in the main repository, you can create feature branches but they should get merged with the master.

-**Steps to work with feature branch**

-1. To start working on a new feature, create a new branch prefixed with `feat` and followed by feature name. (ie. `feat-FEATURE-NAME`)
-2. Once you are done with your changes, you can raise PR.

-**Steps to create a pull request**

-1. Make a PR to `stage` branch.
-2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
-3. It must pass all continuous integration checks and get positive reviews.

 After this, changes will be merged.